TB5Knight/1st-repository/README.md

 # kartmania
  Karting microgame

+ Taylor Burdgess

  This is a test with my karting micogame.
- Taylor Burdgess

  The file is windows build only.

+This is the first time I used Github and create an account.